chemrey monastery

 Chemrey Monastery is located at a distance of about 40 km from Leh.
 While it can be spotted at a distance on the Kharu Chang-La highway, you’d need to take a detour on a narrow lane, through the Shakti Village, leading to this place.

 Cabs are available from Leh, and it would cost around 2000 INR for a round trip.
-You can also club your Chemrey trip with that of Thakthok & Stagna monasteries, which is on the same route.
+You can also club your Chemrey trip with that of the Thakthok & Stagna monasteries, which are on the same route.

 Ladakh monastery